For additional questions click here

 DO YOU ACCEPT INSURANCE?

 I am considered an out of network provider.
-This means that I collect payment via credit card or HSA/FSA after each session from the client and then they submit to their insurance for out of network reimbursement.
-Many of my clients submit for reimbursement from their insurance company, some choose not to per personal preferences often related to privacy.
+This means that I collect payment via credit card or HSA/FSA after each session and then you submit to your insurance for out of network reimbursement.
+Many of my clients submit for reimbursement from their insurance companies for the percentage of coverage that is covered under their plan.

 Reimbursement amounts vary and is determined by your insurance company.
 Coverage can be checked in advance of scheduling with me by contacting your insurance company and asking what your out of network coverage is for behavioral health services.